Social and eco sustainability work hand in hand

 Another action of interest in Berlin, is the collection of bottle metal caps to create pocket ashtrays.
 This action means we should aim to use glass bottles instead of plastic ones, recycle anything that can be, and not throw cigarette buds that leak toxic chemicals in the soil and water just anywhere – also because there is no good excuse not to clean up after oneself, even when having fun, cleaning crews are not our maids.

-Learn more about green touring with Berlin – New Delhi singer-songwriter Ditty, read about less polluting vinyl options HERE and here for lathe cutting (method that can produce a single record for artists who will not sell dozens of copies), and check out how dif helped implementing green tips for a Superbooth 24 room hosted by music tech brands.
+Learn more about green touring with Berlin – New Delhi singer-songwriter Ditty, watch Afrorack’s plea for the right to repair HERE, read about less polluting vinyl options HERE and here for lathe cutting (method that can produce a single record for artists who will not sell dozens of copies), and check out how dif helped implementing green tips for a Superbooth 24 room hosted by music tech brands.
 Here is what happened below, feel free to send us your tips or queries via info @ dif-ev .org or via the (anonymous) contact form.

 The room was decorated with lots of rented plants, to make sure people could feel good with something organic among all the tech and to focus their attention on the theme.